A Beginner’s Guide to Fertilizer: What Is Fertilizer?

-As mentioned previously, fertilizer contains those basic nutrients plants need in order to live and grow.
-Those nutrients are categorized into three groups — macronutrients, secondary nutrients, and micronutrients.
+As a beginner, it’s important to understand what fertilizer is made of.
+As mentioned previously, fertilizer contains the basic food plants need in order to live and grow.
+This food or “nutrients” are categorized into three groups — macronutrients, secondary nutrients, and micronutrients.
 But aside from all these nutrients, what is fertilizer?
 What exactly does fertilizer consist of?

 Here at Green As It Gets, we’ve developed a soil treatment that is the best of both worlds.
-Formulated with over 50 different ingredients, our organic garden fertilizer, known as GardenMAX, digs deep to correct a wide range of soil problems — everything from pH imbalances to nutrient deficiencies.
-With both macro- and micronutrients, GardenMAX is guaranteed to turn your soil into a place plants love to grow.
+Our organic garden fertilizer known as GardenMAX™, digs deep to correct a wide range of soil problems.
+It’s formulated with over 50 different ingredients and corrects everything from pH imbalances to nutrient deficiencies.
+With both macro and micronutrients, GardenMAX is guaranteed to turn your soil into a place plants love to grow.

-If you want to keep learning about this innovative soil treatment, check out our blog that explains all.
+If you want to keep learning about this innovative soil treatment, check out this article that explains it all!

 At the end of the day, fertilizer is used to feed your plants.
 It replenishes the nutrients that are pulled out by a plant, so the plant can grow big and strong.
 This is because, just like us, plants grow better when they are regularly fed the right quantity of nutrients.

-So if you remember anything from our ‘What is fertilizer?’ discussion, then remember this:
+So if you remember anything from our Beginner’s Guide to Fertilizer, remember this:

 Just like there are many factors that determine if people are healthy (good diet, exercise, shelter etc.), there are also many factors that determine if plants are healthy (nutrients, water, pH, soil biology, etc.).
 All of these factors are important and essential, so don’t just assume that all your plants need in order to be healthy is fertilizer.

-Want to keep learning about healthy plants?
-Take a look at our other resources:
+If you enjoyed this Beginner’s Guide to Fertilizer, keep reading!
+Take a look at these other resources: